------------------------------------------

-Please insert Figure 1 here

------------------------------------------

 BWM has been employed in many types of research in recent years.
-Garoosi Mokhtarzadeh et al, in 2018 used BWM to find the weights of criterion to rank the technologies for R&D in an Iranian high tech company (Mokhtarzadeh et al., 2018).
-Furthermore, Gupta performed BWM to prioritize the service quality attribute for the airline industry (Gupta, 2017).
-Moreover, Rezaei et al, in 2018 applied BWM to assign weights to the logistic performance index which is significant for policymakers (Rezaei et al., 2018).
-Note that, recently the integrations and applications of this method have been analysed and presented (Mi et al., 2019).
-To illustrate the recent applications of this method, Mahdiraji et al., (2020) employed BWM to rank the approaches to implement industry 4.0 (Mahdiraji et al., 2020).
-The main advantages of this method compared to other similar weighting methods are as follows (Mahdiraji et al., 2019; Mokhtarzadeh et al., 2018; Taghavifard et al., 2018).

-A novel NLP model with possible global results by LINGO software,

-Presenting optimal weight by finding the global optimal solution,

-A simple approach for evaluating the consistency of each expert,

-Few comparisons; thus, less confusing for experts,

-More appropriate for a large number of risks or threats,

-Considering the uncertainty by interval, fuzzy, etc. approaches,
+The integrations and applications of this method have been analysed and presented (Mi et al., 2019).

-In this paper, the nonlinear approach of BWM integrated with SWARA is employed and described as follows (Rezaei, 2015):
+In this paper, the nonlinear approach of BWM (Rezaei, 2015) integrated with SWARA is employed and described as follows.

 Determine the set of risks known as (C1.C2….Cn).

-Define the best (most important) and worst (least important) risk by expert's opinions.
-The most critical risk is noted by (B or b) and the worst are shown by (W or w).
+Define the best (most important) and worst (least important) risks by expert's opinions.
+The most critical risk is noted by (B) and the worst is shown by (W).
 In this research, a modification of this step is performed.
 To identify B and W in this research a Step-wise Weight Assessment Ratio Analysis (SWARA) is proposed.
-To this matter, based upon the final rank obtained from the SWARA method the best and worst risks are chosen as the following steps.
+To this matter, based on the final rank obtained from the SWARA method the best and worst risks are chosen as the following steps.

-Sort the identified risks based upon the mean point of the questionnaire used in the survey.
+Sort the identified risks based on the mean point of the questionnaire used in the survey.
 Then, calculate the set point of each risk known Sj as follows based on Keršulienė et al., (2010).
 Note that, Pj illustrates the mean point of each risk based upon the survey.